KenKundert/quantiphy/doc/examples.rst

 would be very unusual to use SI scale factors, so there use will be prohibited to allow a greater range of units (ex. m for minutes).

-This example assumes that a collection of time units are contained in a configuration file, in this example represented by *configuration*.
+This example assumes that a collection of time duration values are contained in a configuration file, in this example represented by *configuration*.
 Normally these values would be contained in a separate file that is opened and read, but for the sake of simplicity in the example, the 'contents' of the file is just given as a multiline string.
+The user can given the durations using any units they like, but internally they are all converted to seconds.

 .. code-block:: python